 The third portion of balanced literacy includes independent reading/conferring.
 Teachers have been equipped with updated classroom libraries for students to self select “good fit” books that match their reading level and interests.
 Students can also read books that they are currently reading from home.
 Through the conferring process, teachers will meet individually with the students to discuss the instructional topic through the use of the student’s chosen book.
 Teachers and students will also assess and discuss progress towards strategy use and set reading goals.
 Research supports the use of student choice in selecting books they enjoy and fit their reading level.

 Our math curriculum is Math Expressions by Houghton Mifflin.
 Children will learn math in an innovative program that weaves abstract mathematical concepts with the everyday experiences of children.
 In unit 1, children will explore numbers and count to 10, develop mathematical vocabulary, build their communication skills, and begin solving problems.

 The science program provides students the opportunity to learn using both content and process approaches.
 Science is one of the “center” activities each week.
 Students explore their world through the science topics of seasons, fabric, wood, trees, paper, plants and animals.
 Foss Science is our adopted curriculum.

 Our curriculum also includes geography.
-Students will identify land forms found throughout the world.
+Students will learn to identify land forms found throughout the world.
 As well as United States Symbols.